ChrisKarg/team10_EUMASTER4HPC2526_challenge/README.md

 ### Results Collection

-Results are automatically collected in JSON format:
+Results are automatically collected in JSON format in the results directory of the login node:

 ```json
 {